 Upon moving in, you will need to sign your tenancy agreement and provide photographic ID.
 If you have a guarantor, your guarantor must also be present so that they can sign the tenancy agreement.

-You will also need to pay your first month’s rent in advance plus a deposit, usually equal to one month’s rent.
+You will also need to pay your first month’s rent in advance plus a deposit, usually equal to one month’s rent but may be 5 weeks if you have a pet.
 A deposit is required for all tenancies and is held by the Deposit Protection Scheme.
 It can be used to cover the cost of any damages to the property that are beyond fair wear and tear.
 These damages will be measured against inventory upon move out.
 The deposit will be returned to you at the end of the tenancy term without interest and subject to a deduction for damage or any other deductions that may be necessary to compensate the landlord for any breach of the tenancy agreement.

 If you wish to pay your rent, deposit and admin fee by card, this must be paid 3 working days in advance so that funds are cleared in our account.
 If you are paying by cheque, you will need to pay this 7 days in advance.